 This is a really useful way to avoid disastrous timing mishaps on the day.
 Although not all of your essay practice should be under such strict limitations, it’s sensible to try writing some mock answers in only 30 minutes.
-Try to develop a precise 30-minute schedule that works for you.
-Make sur this contains time for choosing your question, planning, writing and proof-reading.
+Try to develop a precise 30 minute schedule that works for you.
+Make sure this contains time for choosing your question, planning, writing and proof-reading.
 It’s not a bad idea to take this a step further and attempt past Section 1s and 2s beforehand.
-This will mimick the full intensity of the real thing.
+This will mimic the full intensity of the real exam.

 It’s advisable to print off blank specimen answer sheets from the BMAT website, which definitely don’t offer as much space as a standard side of A4.